Candy Ezzell

-Candy Spence Ezzell (born November 26, 1953, in Artesia, New Mexico) is an American politician who has served as a Republican member New Mexico Legislature since 2005.
+Candy Spence Ezzell (born November 26, 1953) is an American politician who has served as a Republican member New Mexico Legislature since 2005.
 She represented the 58th district in the New Mexico House of Representatives from 2005 to 2024, and has represented the 32nd district in the New Mexico Senate since 2025.

 Education

 Ezzell attended Eastern New Mexico University and New Mexico State University.